 Neemuch District, Madhya Pradesh

-Neemuch District is an administrative district in the state of Madhya Pradesh, India.
-It is situated about 260 km from Bhopal, the state capital of Madhya Pradesh.
-The district headquarters is located at Neemuch.
-Hindi and Malvi are the main languages spoken in the district.
-The district covers a total geographical area of 4,256 km², including 4,067.83 km² of rural area and 188.17 km² of urban area.
+Neemuch is an administrative district in Madhya Pradesh, India.
+The district is located about 260 km from Bhopal, the capital of Madhya Pradesh.
+Its administrative headquarters is in Neemuch.
+Hindi and Malvi are the major languages spoken in the district.
+The district covers a total area of 4,256 km², including 4,067.83 km² of rural area and 188.17 km² of urban area.

 List of Tehsils in Neemuch District